Welcome.

 Worship services are every Sunday at 11 a.m. with Rev. Kristin Hutson presiding.
 The Sacrament of Communion or Eucharist is celebrated on the first Sunday of each month.
 Click to view live stream on Zoom.

-Sunday, February 1.
+EASTER SUNDAY, April 5.
 Liturgy of the Word and Sacrament at 11 a.m.

 From the Clerk’s Desk